Editors - Different Ways to Simplify Your Textual Configuration

 You can find all important information in the extensions readme file.

 Other Editor Integrations

-The here summarized projects provide syntax highlighting for different text editors, but have no on top functionality like the two tools above.
+The here summarized projects provide syntax highlighting for different text editors, but have no on top functionality.

 mcedit is an editor which comes with mc (Midnight Commander).
 You can find the syntax files and installation instructions on openhab-mcedit.

 Notepad++ is a free source code editor for Windows.
 Version 6.2 or above is required.
 You can find the syntax files on openhab-samples and install the files like it is described in the editors documentation.